stephane.bio

 /tldr

-- Michael wakes up 20 years in the future to find that everyone he knows is dead. - He struggles with loneliness and the psychological toll of being the last person on earth. - Ultimately, his mental health deteriorates, leading to his tragic death.
+- Michael wakes up 20 years in the future to find everyone he knows is dead. - Struggling with isolation and depression, he searches for others but only encounters automated messages. - Ultimately, his mental health deteriorates, leading to his tragic end as the last person on Earth.

 Evaluating Idea